gridbugs/ocaml-ecosystem-surprises/index.md

 > - The special value `:standard` which refers to the default set of used
 >   directories.
 These are the directories that don’t start with `.` or `_`.

+...but I only know that `dir` was related to my problem after reading solutions to my problem in a github issue.
+I only found the issue when I went to create an issue of my own and it was suggested as a duplicate based on the title.

 I find this UX anti-pattern to be pervasive in the OCaml tooling ecosystem which I think is why so often I'm surprised by something one of our tools does